Are hippies just people?

 He says he regularly finds dogs tied to the hospital’s gate.
 Some of them have been shot, half drowned, run over and had their legs broken, or simply starved.

-Though he’s under no legal obligation to take care of a dog because it’s tied to a gate, the poundkeeper will catch it anyway, and the hospital destroys strays found in the city.
+Though he’s under no legal obligation to take care of a dog because it’s tied to a gate, the pound keeper will catch it anyway, and the hospital destroys strays found in the city.

-A healthy dog may last two weeks in the hospital, in the hope that it can be given away for a pet.
+A healthy dog may last two weeks in the hospital, in the hope that it can be given away as a pet.
 “But there just aren’t enough houses for all the dogs.
 Some will have to do without and it’s better for them to be put to sleep.”

 Dogs that were pets can’t survive without people, he says.

-“I despair of trying to educate these guys who say it’s wrong to tie up a dog os spay it — that it should be free.
+“I despair of trying to educate these guys who say it’s wrong to tie up a dog or spay it — that it should be free.
 You’re interfering with the balance of nature.
 We protected the dog on one side of the scale, and now they’re overpopulated, but you can’t turn them back.”

 Most stray dogs come to the hospital from outside of town, he says, and they get there by a pretty circuitous route.